Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### Wormholes <a name="Wormholes"></a>
 > TI3->SA: Wormholes make systems adjacent **for all purposes**.
-> TI3->SA: Wormhole Tokens flip when used.
+> TI3->SA: Wormhole Tokens flip when used to leave a System.

 ![Wormhole](./Images/Wormhole.jpg)